what's next: INFLATION

-- UCI experts discuss the current state of the U.S. economy and forecast what’s ahead
+UCI economist Eric Swanson discusses the current state of the U.S. economy and forecasts what’s ahead

-On Jan.
-12, the consumer price index – a measurement of changes in the cost of goods and services published by the U.S. Bureau of Labor Statistics – revealed a jump of 7 percent in December 2021 compared to a year earlier.
-That’s the largest one-year increase since January 1982.
+Earlier this year, the consumer price index – a measurement of changes in the cost of goods and services published by the U.S. Bureau of Labor Statistics – experienced its largest one-year increase since January 1982.
 What does this mean for things like gas and grocery prices?
 Eric Swanson, professor of economics, shares his expertise on inflation below.

 How long will the increase in inflation continue?